 Untie the knot in the cord handle on the plastic bag.
 We’ll only need one of them, so set one aside for another project – or use both if you’re making two bags!

 Step 2: Smooth Out the Fabric

 Take the fabric pieces to an ironing board and set the iron on the lowest setting (any higher and you run the risk of melting whatever the bag is made of).
 Place an ironing press cloth over the fabric and run the iron over it to smooth out any creases in the fabric.

 Step 3: Incorporate a Decorative Element!

-Although I chose to use my Birdz of a Feather logo to adorn our bag, you could choose the ‘Eat, Drink and Be Merry’ image shown below – or any other graphic/text combo to embellish yours and make it unique!
-See this post for more info on printing with a home computer (look under the heading ‘Printing your Images to Canvas’.
+Although I chose to use my Birdz of a Feather logo to adorn our bag, you could use the ‘Eat, Drink and Be Merry’ image shown below – or any other graphic/text combo to embellish yours and make it unique!

 Step 4: Binding the Raw Edge

 As seen in the video, I cut one of my logos from the printed fabric, leaving 1/4″ all around.
 Then I used the seam binding trim I saved earlier from the shopping bag and pinned it around the edge.
 I took it to the sewing machine and stitched it on, cutting off any excess.